There was an error with your log in

 With its wide variety of natural phenomena and hiking trails, it might be too overwhelming to organize your days by yourself.
 You don’t have to worry about that on this trip—your expert guides will give you the best possible hiking adventure of the South Island in New Zealand.
 Embarking from Nelson City, set out on a 10-day hiking tour through the island’s finest natural attractions.
 Every day in your itinerary brings something new and unique, be it cruising on glacial lakes or traversing rainforest canyons.
 Accompanied with great food to fuel you for adventures and ensuite rooms in quality hotels and lodges to recharge your batteries, this hiking tour will provide you with the greatest scenic views of the island.

-• Meet your expert guide and your fellow hikers in the Rutherford Hotel foyer at 4 pm.
-You can either do a guided hike up Botanical Hill, also known as the “Center of New Zealand” to enjoy sweeping views of Tasman Bay and Nelson City, or you can independently explore this lively town—you’ll get the best recommendations for go-to places from your guides.
-Celebrate the start of the South Island tour by dining together in one of Nelson’s best restaurants.
+• Meet your guides and other walkers joining the tour in the Rutherford Hotel foyer at 4pm.
+There will be opportunity for a guided hike up Botanical Hill, also known as the “Centre of New Zealand,” to enjoy sweeping views of Tasman Bay and Nelson City, or an alternative option to independently explore this lively town suggested by your guides.
+Later, we celebrate the start of our South Island tour by dining together in one of Nelson’s fine restaurants.

 Meals: Dinner